Mirantis/mcp-common-scripts/predefine-vm/README.rst

     * VM_MGM_NETWORK_NAME
     * VM_CTL_NETWORK_NAME

+Next parameter:

+    * RECREATE_NETWORKS_IF_EXISTS

-Also once you setup cfg01 setup the next parameter: export CREATE_NEWORKS=false This parameter will disable network recreation, which can be needed in case of changing network setup.
+will disable network recreation, which can be needed in case of changing network setup.
+By default set to `false`, to prevent network recreation in case of rebuilding nodes.
+If you need to recreate networks set it to true or manually destroy existing networks.

 Also if you are not going to use system bridges, set next parameters to true:

-    * VM_MGM_BRIDGE_DISABLE=true
+    * export VM_MGM_BRIDGE_DISABLE=true
-    * VM_CTL_BRIDGE_DISABLE=true
+    * export VM_CTL_BRIDGE_DISABLE=true
+    * export VM_PUBLIC_BRIDGE_DISABLE=true

 This will switch using to locally created virsh networks.